snarkmaster/folly-coro-safe/folly/coro/safe/APIBestPractices.md

   - Await your coros in the same expression that created them (`NowTask`), or
   - Pass in *only* value arguments (`ValueTask`).

-For handling less-structured situations (like deferred & background tasks), you're familiar with the toolkit of `SaferCoro.md`.
-You know the safety benefits of `async_closure()` (and, optionally, `AsyncObject`).
-You understand the purpose of `capture`s and `AsyncObjectPtr`s, as well as the hierarchy of `SafeAlias.h` markings, which determine whether or not you can pass references into child closures, or schedule them on `SafeAsyncScope`s.
+For handling less-structured situations (like deferred & background tasks):
+  - You're familiar with the toolkit overview in `SaferCoro.md`.
+  - You know the safety benefits of [`async_closure()`](AsyncClosure.md), and, optionally, `AsyncObject`.
+  - You understand the purpose of `capture`s and `AsyncObjectPtr`s, and how they leverage the hierarchy of `SafeAlias.h` markings to determine whether or not you can pass references into child closures, or schedule them on `SafeAsyncScope`s.

 This document will show you idiomatic patterns for safe coro APIs, and explain the reasons behind them.
 You will learn how to: